FESTIVALCOINDEV/festival-gui-wallet/README.md

 Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers, The Forknote developers
 Copyright (c) 2017-2018, The FestivalCoin developers

-# BitcoiNote GUI Wallet
+# FestivalCoin (FEST) GUI Wallet

 This is a GUI wallet for usage with the FestivalCoin (FEST) cryptocurrency.
+Based on Bytecoin source-code.

 ## Build